Juanve/Totaccess/README.md

-# Gisicom - Github Simple Commit Application
+# Totaccess

-> This application provides access to your github repositories, allows to browse files, edit single file and commit it.
-That's all!!
+> This application provides access to your code from your phonegap mobile app or website

 ## Install the Application

-    Android:
+    In a Website:

 ## Contribute